the-jack-white/raspberry-pi-face-detection/README.md

 ```
 sudo crontab -e
 ```
 NOTE: If the Terminal asks what editor to use, it doesn't really matter.
-I personally keep it the NANO editor which is the default editor.
+I personally keep it to the NANO editor which is the default editor.

 The *crontab* gives a brief description on how the syntax works, so feel free to go through that.